-Thank you to Tom from the Kayak Critic, this guest post gives us a great insight to the amazing places in Turkey that should be on everyone’s travel bucket list.
+Thank you to Tom from the Kayak Critic, this guest post gives us a great insight into the amazing places in Turkey that should be on everyone’s travel bucket list.

 Travelling.
 It leaves you speechless and then turns you into a storyteller.

 I heard this quote long ago but got it right last year when I visited Turkey.
 It was an enchanted vacation.
-Even after a year I still in awe of those beautiful places I experienced.
-Though, Turkey is a big country and each of its cities is beautiful and amazing but I, unfortunately, wasn’t lucky enough and budget-squeezed to experience all of the beauty of this ancient city.
+Even after a year, I am still in awe of those beautiful places I experienced.
+Though, Turkey is a big country and each of its cities are beautiful and amazing but I, unfortunately, wasn’t lucky enough and budget-squeezed to experience all of the beauty of this ancient city.

-Here are some of those best places which I visited in Turkey.
+Here are some of the best places which I visited in Turkey.
 If you are a historical architecture – lover, then Turkey is the right choice for your vacation.

 Best places to visit in Turkey

 Once serving as the capital of the Ottoman and Byzantine Empires, Istanbul today is the largest city in Turkey and one of the largest in the world.